FyiurAmron/dosraptor/README.md

 * provide an executable for people to run Raptor with DOS v1.2 GLBs without having to do Steam or Windows release shenanigans
 * fix some minor bugs and nuisances
-* add long-needed features
+* add long-needed features (e.g. quick mode)
-* remove obsolete or unneeded stuff
+* remove obsolete or unneeded stuff (including GLB/save encryption)
 * add modding support
 * expose some fun stuff
 * have a clean commit history allowing potential hackers to undo the more arguable